Best Pod Coffee Maker Reviews: 8 Capsule Machines Worth Getting

-However, if you’ll be brewing different sizes or anticipate several users, look for a coffee maker that offers brewing size options.
+However, if you’ll be brewing different sizes or anticipate several users, look for a model that offers brewing size options.
 Some brewers even have the option of making a single cup or a full carafe, which can be a great compromise.

 Where is it going to fit?

-For example, a big water tank can up the overall size of a coffee machine, but that may be advantageous for large households or offices because it won’t need constant refilling.
+For example, a big water tank can up the overall size of a coffee maker, but that may be advantageous for large households or offices because it won’t need constant refilling.

-With such a variety, we couldn’t choose just one best pod coffee machine
+With such a variety, we couldn’t choose just one pod coffee maker.